-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2022 (CONTINUED) (in thousands of Azerbaijani Manats)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2023 (CONTINUED) (in thousands of Azerbaijani Manats)

+Any of the above could affect prospective depreciation of property and equipment and their carrying and residual values.
+The estimation of the useful lives of items of property and equipment is a matter of judgment based on the Group's experience with similar assets.
 The future economic benefits embodied in the assets are consumed principally through use.
 However, other factors, such as technical or commercial obsolescence and condition of the assets (including operational factors and utilization of maintenance programs), often will result in a change of the economic benefit from these assets.